itzortzis/PI-CAI_reader/README.md

 ## Installation

-The INBreast_XML_parser can be cloned from here or it can be installed using Python pip tool
+The PI-CAI_reader can be cloned from here or it can be installed using Python pip tool

 - Option 1: Clone the repository and see the demo files in python and notebook folders
 - Option 2: